searchbox-io/Jest/jest/README.md

                         .build());
  JestClient client = factory.getObject();
 ```
-> JestClient is designed to be singleton, don't construct it for each request!
+> `JestClient` is designed to be singleton, don't construct it for each request!

 ### Creating an Index

-You can create an index via Jest with ease;
+To create an index just pass the associated `CreateIndex` action to the client:

 ``` java
 client.execute(new CreateIndex.Builder("articles").build());
 ```

-Index setting can be passed as a JSON file or ElasticSearch Settings;
+Index settings can also be passed during the creation by

-via JSON;
+* using a JSON formatted string:

 ``` java
 String settings = "\"settings\" : {\n" +